dotnet-architecture/eShopOnContainers/deploy/az/servicefabric/LinuxContainers/readme.md

 # Deploying Azure Service Fabric (Secured)

-The ARM template `servicefabricdeploysecured.json` and its parameter file (`servicefabricdeploysecured.parameters.json`) are used to create a service fabric cluster environment for windows containers secured with a certificate.
+The ARM template `servicefabricdeploysecured.json` and its parameter file (`servicefabricdeploysecured.parameters.json`) are used to create a service fabric cluster environment for linux containers secured with a certificate.

 ## Create Azure Keyvault service
 Go to PortalAzure and create a Keyvault service.
 Make sure Enable access for deployment checkboxes are selected.